kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-14-are-you-really-fasting.md

 ---
 title: "Are You Really Fasting?"
-path: "/2018/05/14/are-you-really-fasting"
+slug: "are-you-really-fasting"
 date: "2018-05-15T00:21:00.000Z"
 tags: ["The Longevity Diet","Books","Health"]
+draft: false
+template: "post"
-excerpt: "Intermittent fasting, in my humble opinion, is a bit of a buzz word right now.
+description: "Intermittent fasting, in my humble opinion, is a bit of a buzz word right now.
 Definitely growing in popularity, people are trying it out and supposedly seeing some of the benefits from it.
 A couple..."
 ---

 Intermittent fasting, in my humble opinion, is a bit of a buzz word right now.
 Definitely growing in popularity, people are trying it out and supposedly seeing some of the benefits from it.
 A couple weeks ago, a friend of mine talked about how he participates in intermittent fasting.
 I probed him more about it, and he talked about how he usually skips breakfast and fasts until lunch.
 I asked him a little more about his diet and how it was going, and he added that he does it every once in a while.
 The day before he had breakfast but that morning, he was fasting.